 Goals and activities

-The Finnish Spinal Health Association aims to prevent spinal diseases, promote spine health and issues important to people suffering from spinal disorders.
-The activities include providing information and advice to all people affected by back pain as well as third-sector activities to its member associations (support, training and communications services).
+The Finnish Spinal Health Association aims to raise awareness, prevent spinal diseases, promote spinal health and issues important to people suffering from spinal disorders.
+The activities include providing information and advice to all people affected by back and neck pain as well as third-sector activities to its member associations (support, training and communications services).

-Selkäkanava.fi: Online service that contains evidence based information about spine health and tips for self-care
+Selkäkanava.fi: Online service that contains evidence-based information about spinal health and tips for self-care

-Hyvä Selkä: Magazine for better spine health for members (membership benefit), distributed also to health care institutions and medical clinics
+Hyvä Selkä: Magazine for better spinal health for members (membership benefit), distributed also to health care institutions and medical clinics

-Guides: Guides and handbooks for back and neck care
+Guides: Guides and handbooks for back and neck self-care

-Campaigns: World Spine Day and Selkäviikko (National Back Week) in October
+Campaigns: World Spine Day and Selkäviikko (National Back Care Week) in October

 Values and funding

-The Finnish Spinal Health Association has 32 member associations around Finland with some 9 500 members.
-The local associations offer back-friendly exercise groups, recreational activities and peer groups to support and ease the everyday life of people with back problems.
+The Finnish Spinal Health Association has 31 member associations across Finland with some 8 000 members.
+The local associations offer exercise groups, recreational activities and peer groups to support and ease the everyday life of people with back problems.